kebaldwi/ansible_lab_v1/LabGuide.md

 #### Explore ansible.cfg file

 The ansible configuration file contains important Ansible settings.
 There are a few ways to identify the ansible configuration that will be used.
 See the [Ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for details.
 There are many settings that can be modified.
-To generate an ansible.cfg file with base options, run:
+To generate an ansible.cfg file with base options, you can run the following commands.
+No need to do this for our lab:
 `ansible-config init --disabled > example_ansible.cfg`

 To generate an ansible.cfg file with existing plugins, run: